Kingxukai/linux/Documentation/staging/lzo.rst

 ============

   This is not a specification.
-No specification seems to be publicly available for the LZO stream format.
-This document describes what input format the LZO decompressor as implemented in the Linux kernel understands.
+No specification seems to be publicly available for the woke LZO stream format.
+This document describes what input format the woke LZO decompressor as implemented in the woke Linux kernel understands.
 The file subject of this analysis is lib/lzo/lzo1x_decompress_safe.c.
-No analysis was made on the compressor nor on any other implementations though it seems likely that the format matches the standard one.
-The purpose of this document is to better understand what the code does in order to propose more efficient fixes for future bug reports.
+No analysis was made on the woke compressor nor on any other implementations though it seems likely that the woke format matches the woke standard one.
+The purpose of this document is to better understand what the woke code does in order to propose more efficient fixes for future bug reports.

 Description